vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/4_Publish_and_Register.md

 After you've confirmed your bot is published and working, check out some of the other features under Bot Management.
 Select "Channels" and notice there are many channels, and when you select one, you are instructed on how to configure it.

 Want to learn more about the various aspects related to bots?
 Spend some time reading the [how to's and design principles](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-principles?view=azure-bot-service-4.0).
 You can also check out [this course on designing and architecting intelligent agents](https://aka.ms/daaia).

+### Testing your published bot in the emulator

+There are a few things you need to configure to test your published bot locally.

+1. Download ngrok from this website: https://ngrok.com/download.
+Click "Save as" when you download it so you can control where it gets saved (pick your Documents or Downloads folder, it should default to Downloads).
+Next, navigate to the install location and unzip the file (right click and select "Extract all...") and extract it one level up from the downloaded file (e.g. to  C:\Users\antho\Downloads\).
+2. Open the Bot Framework Emulator and hit the settings button (gear icon in bottom left corner).
+In the "Path to ngrok" box, hit "Browse," find "ngrok.exe", click "Select ngrok", and then click "Save".
+Also, confirm the box is checked for "Use version 1.0 authentication tokens."
+3. Run your PictureBot.sln and open your PictureBot.bot file in the emulator.
+Under endpoint, right-click "PictureBot" and select "Edit settings", and fill in your App Id and App Password before selecting "Submit."
+4. You should now be able to test changes to your bot locally.

+For more information on testing bots, we recommend you review the supplementary materials in [lab02.6-testing_bots](../lab02.6-testing_bots/0_README.md).

 ### Continue to [5_Closing](./5_Closing.md)
 Back to [README](./0_README.md)